 Surrounded by the sparkling turquoise waters of the Atlantic Ocean, the Bahamas are a collection of islands that have become world-famous for their spectacular sights and tropical beauty.
 To visit one of these islands and experience the exceptional accommodation and surroundings is to treat yourself to a perfect vacation.
 Of the 700 plus islands to visit in the Bahamas, New Providence Island and the city of Nassau serve as an excellent hub to visit the rest of the islands.

 Not only is Nassau the Bahama’s capital city, it is also by far the largest and most well developed in the archipelago.
 Due to the island’s convenient positioning, this city has always been at the forefront of Bahamian development.
 A plethora of beautiful beaches, shimmering casinos and a number of other things to do in Nassau Bahamas makes this city a perfect vacation destination.
 It also serves as a tourist hub.
 You can visit the much quieter and untouched Out Islands of the Bahamas.
+With the top thing to do in the Bahamas is visiting the famous Bahamas Swimming Pigs at Pig Beach.
 Many people visit Nassau each year as passengers on cruise ships since Nassau’s port is a common stop for Caribbean cruises.

 First founded in 1650 by the British and named Charles Town, it was later renamed after Fort Nassau.
 This thriving island caught the eye of some unwelcome guests in the 18th century.
 The infamous pirate known as Blackbeard, with the ‘Privateers Republic’ at his back, took the city and turned it into a pirates’ den.
 Fortunately for the British rule, they were able to take back the city by 1720 and continued development to achieve what we see today.
 Some of the marvellous colonial architecture has been well preserved and can still be enjoyed on a trip to Nassau.